Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <br>

-#### Second equation
+#### Equation 2

-So we have the first constraint, which it means that for the previous operation, Z3 will have to choose values that satisfy that requirement of obtaining the result `0x1cd4`.
+So, we have established the first constraint, which means that Z3 needs to select values that fulfill the condition of obtaining the result `0x1cd4` for the previous operation.

-Then we can move to the second equation, and the second constraint, which is right below to the code previously seen.
+Now, let's move on to the second equation and the corresponding constraint, which is located right below the previously discussed code.

 <figure>
 <a href="/assets/images/hex-ray-challenge/12.png"><img src="/assets/images/hex-ray-challenge/12.png"></a>